 I’ve been addicted to coffee for years.
 I probably haven’t had a break from coffee for over 5 years.
-Even when I travel, I’m sick or when coffee is inconvenient, I find a way to get caffeine in my system before starting my day.
+Inconvenience be damned, I always find a way to get caffeine in my system before starting my day.
+Whether I’m sick or traveling, it doesn’t matter.
 It’s the first thing I do when I wake up.
-I do it because I enjoy the process of making my strong ass coffee in the morning.
-I also enjoy the taste of coffee and I know that if I don’t have my coffee, I will eventually get a major coffee headache.
+The process of making a strong ass cup of Joe in the morning is ritualistically relaxing.
+Sadly, without coffee, I will eventually get a major coffee headache.
 I also enjoy the mental clarity, focus, and energy that the caffeine provides me.
-I also consider myself health-conscious and most of the long-standing research about coffee doesn’t have much negative news about caffeine and coffee.
+Being health-conscious, I know most of the long-standing research about coffee doesn’t have much negative news about caffeine and coffee.
 On the contrary, it seems to be quite positive.
 So why did I recently decide to wean myself off coffee?

 Caffeine High Loses Its Effect

-Despite my love for the flavor of coffee and the ritual of preparing it in the morning, I’d be lying if I said that my primary reason wasn’t for the caffeine high.
-The problem with being addicted to caffeine is that like so many other drugs, the more you use it, the more you have to use it to get the same effect.
-This is very annoying, especially on the road where I would need to get a quadruple shot of espresso just to start my day.
+I’d be lying if I said that my primary reason for loving coffee wasn’t for the caffeine high.
+Addiction to caffeine builds your tolerance to the drug.
+Annoying, especially on the road where I would need to get a quadruple shot of espresso just to start my day.
 Even more annoying is if you’re at a conference and all they have is regular coffee.
 Downing multiple cups just to “wake up” is very inconvenient and bad for my bladder.
 After a while, the amount of coffee you are using just to bring yourself to a normal state of wakefulness in the morning didn’t seem reasonable.

 Finally Quitting Coffee